-- With some exceptions (such as the Royal Medical Corps) you must be below 26 years of age.
+- With some exceptions (such as the Royal Medical Corps) you must be below 26 years old.

 - You must have strong vision and colour perception.

 Cadets train for just under a year before they become officers.
-Once they have finished their course, they undertake further training in their chosen specialist field and they are then posted to a corps, squadron or ship.
+Once they've finished their course, they undertake further training in their chosen specialist field and are then posted to a corps, squadron or ship.

-- Ability to communicate concisely and clearly to subordinates and superiors alike, both orally and in written work
+- the ability to communicate concisely and clearly to subordinates and superiors alike, both orally and in written work

-- High level of physical fitness (near perfect vision and colour perception is often required for pilots and drivers)
+- a high level of physical fitness (near-perfect vision and colour perception is often required for pilots and drivers)